tocco/tocco-docs/devops/internal_servers/edge.rst

    Not sure if it has really an effect but to be save change the PC name to edge.

 #.
-Now we got the VM connected to the Network and Microsoft Remote Desktop running.
+Now we got the VM connected to the network and Microsoft Remote Desktop running.
    Unfortunately this doesn't mean that it works.

    If you do a network scan you will recognize that there is no visible Host with the given IP.
 Even ping doesn't work.